cabouman/svmbir/docs/source/install.rst

 	``pip install svmbir``

+  If you have previously installed svmbir, and you would like to upgrade, you can use the command:

+	``pip install svmbir --upgrade``

   If a wheel is available for your platform, this will install the binaries to your system.
   If not available, this will build from source files in which case a standard gcc compiler